jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "Okay?"

 "Okay, let's try.
 Let's figure this out.
 Let's stop being noble and just be honest."
-I step closer.
+I step closer, close enough to feel his body heat in the frozen air.
 "I want this.
 You.
 Us.
 Whatever this is."

 His smile is bright enough to light up the parking lot.
 "Yeah?"